ssmirr/appdev-chapters/loops.md

 We start off with a blank array, `numbers`.
 If its length is less than `10` (this is true, since length is currently `0`), we push a new random number into it.

-Once Ruby reaches the `end` statement paired with an `if`, it proceeds to the next line and continues to execute the rest of the code (whether the `if` condition was true or not).
+Once Ruby reaches the `if`'s `end`, it proceeds to the next line and continues to execute the rest of the code (whether the `if`'s condition was true or not).

 At the end of the day, `numbers` has one element in it and `len` is `1`.

-## Conditionally doing something multiple times
+## while: conditionally doing something multiple times

 Now, consider almost identical code, but with the `if` keyword swapped for a new keyword — `while`:

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/@raghubetina/loops-conditionally-doing-something-multiple-times?lite=true"></iframe>

-`while` works almost exactly like `if` — it evaluates the expression next to it, and if the expression is truthy, it executes the code on the lines between it and the `end`; if not, it ignores the code on the lines between it and the `end`.
+`while` works almost exactly like `if` — it evaluates the expression next to it, and if the expression is truthy, it executes the code on the lines between it and it's `end`; if not, it ignores the code on the lines between it and it's `end`.

-There is one key difference: if the condition is truthy, after we reach the `end`, the execution of the program **jumps back up to the `while` statement**.
+There is one key difference: if the condition next to a `while` is truthy, after we reach it's `end`, the execution of the program **jumps back up to the `while` statement**.

 Then the condition is evaluated *again*. **If it is *still* true, then the code inside the `while` statement is executed _again_.** And then the execution of the program jumps back up to the `while` statement *again*.
 Etc.

 So in this case,